International Foundation Programme - Business and Law

 Overview

-This programme is designed to prepare you for degree-level study in the UK.
 You will be taught by staff who have a combination of academic and real-world business experience to enhance your understanding of business theories and concepts.

 Key facts